zamazan4ik/awesome-pgo/article/article.md

 | HAProxy | up to +5% RPS | [GitHub issue](https://github.com/haproxy/haproxy/issues/2047) |
 | Vector | up to +15% EPS | [GitHub issue](https://github.com/vectordotdev/vector/issues/15631) |

-Of course, it's not a complete list - much more PGO showcases you can check right now [here](https://github.com/zamazan4ik/awesome-pgo#pgo-showcases).
-If you are interested - let's begin our PGO journey!
+Of course, it's not a complete list - much-much more PGO showcases you can check right now [here](https://github.com/zamazan4ik/awesome-pgo#pgo-showcases).
+If you are interested - let's begin our PGO journey together!

 ## Intro

 I like performant applications.
 I like when software doesn't make me wait for results for a long time.
 Faster software compilation, faster OS boot time, faster `grep`-ing over hundreds of gibibytes of logs - I appreciate all of that.

-There are multiple where performance can be useful for you too:
+There are multiple where performance can be useful for you too (the list can be extended):

 * Infrastructure cost reduction (could be valuable at large scales)
 * Improving CI speed (faster Time-To-Market, cheaper infrastructure, better developer experience with build pipelines)